cunnane/xloil/docs/source/Core.rst

 to load xlOil temporarily.

-xlOil should now load when you open Excel, try following :any:`xlOil_SQL/Getting Started`
+xlOil should now load when you open Excel, try following :any:`sql-getting-started`

-To configure the plugins being loaded, see :any:`Edit the settings files`.
+To configure the plugins being loaded, see :any:`core-edit-settings-files`.

 Troubleshooting
 ~~~~~~~~~~~~~~~

 If the addin fails to load or something else goes wrong, look for errors in
 `xloil.log` created in the same directory as `xloil.xll`.
 You may need to
-:any:`Edit the settings files`
+:any:`core-edit-settings-files`

 .. _core-example-sheets: